syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-ZUGFeRD-invoice.md

 ---
-title: Working with ZUGFeRD Invoice | Syncfusion
+title: Working with ZUGFeRD invoice | Syncfusion
 description: This section explains how to generate,add and extract process on ZUGFeRD invoice
 platform: file-formats
 control: PDF